 “Friedrich Trump emigrated from Germany to the USA in 1885.
 However, he failed to deregister from his homeland and had not carried out his military service, which is why the authorities rejected his attempt at repatriation.”

-As a punishment, Frederick Trump had to leave the kingdom of Bavaria within eight weeks of officials issuing the royal decree.
-Attempting to appeal to a higher power and reverse such a fate, Trump wrote a letter to Prince Regent Luitpold, calling him the “the much-loved, noble, wise and righteous sovereign and sublime ruler” and asking for forgiveness.
+As punishment, Frederick Trump had to leave the kingdom of Bavaria within eight weeks of officials issuing the royal decree.
+Attempting to appeal to a higher power, Trump wrote a letter to Prince Regent Luitpold, addressing him as “the much-loved, noble, wise and righteous sovereign and sublime ruler,” and pleaded for his forgiveness.
+Frederick wrote: